ngohienduong/ngohienduong.github.io/about.md

 ---
 layout: page
-title: A Typical About Me website by a Math nerd, circa 2021
+title: A Typical About Me website, circa 2021
 permalink: /about/
 ---
 ### Me talking about myself